 If you are unsure about what steps to take after an RTA, or what process to follow once you return home to the UK, then this guide can help to provide a fuller account of what actions you should take in order to support your claim.
 In addition to this, you will find information to the relevant emergency services in the Netherlands, along with advice on how to receive medical treatment for any injuries sustained after a Dutch road accident.

 However, if you have any more concerns that you feel have not been answered by the information in our guide, then please feel free to contact an advisor from our expert team.
 They possess a wealth of knowledge to help those in need of legal advice for Dutch car accident claims, including what different processes to take when looking to secure personal injury compensation in Holland or after you return home to the UK.

-You can find more information about other Netherlands accident holiday claims in our detailed online guide.
-Click here to read it.
+You can find more information about other Netherlands holiday accident claims in our detailed online guide.

 The Netherlands is home to some of the most beautiful and scenic cities in Europe, most of which are well known for their flat landscapes boasting Dutch architecture, museums and canals.
 Also commonly the capital Amsterdam is famously known as the home of the house where Anne Frank hid during World War II.

 In this section, you will find of the top 10 largest cities in the Netherlands, ranked in order of population.